AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 installed.
 Change ``Animal_Movement`` to reflect the name of the database if you have changed it.

-If you have TDC (Telonics Data Convertor) installed and autorized on your computer you can use your local copy to process files files when uploading (as an alternative to setting up an automation account on the server to do the processing).
+If you have TDC (Telonics Data Converter) installed and authorized on your computer you can use your local copy to process files files when uploading (as an alternative to setting up an automation account on the server to do the processing).
 The Setting looks like (starting on line 44)::